About Us | Chapters | Advertising | Join

 Women’s experiences with sexism and misogyny start at an early age and continue throughout their lives.
 These day-to-day experiences can often be internalized by women, as a way of coping with discrimination and misogyny.
 Examples of this phenomenon include selfobjectification, passive acceptance of traditional gender roles, victim-blaming, and even devaluation and distrust of women.2 Internalized sexism is a coping mechanism that is implemented to deal with societal stressors and that further risks women’s mental health.3 Feminist psychotherapists have found a clear relationship between sexism internalization with depression, anxiety, eating disorders, and low self-esteem.4

 The normalization of sexism in institutions and societal interactions (interaction at the family level, school, work, etc.) can reinforce the internalization of sexism such that it is passed down to the next generations.
 Thus, women do not only carry trauma from sexist events throughout their lives, but they might carry the trauma of generations before them.
-In families in which a parent is a trauma survivor, research based on feminist therapy theory suggests that girls may be more susceptible to inter-generational trauma.
-(For more on intergenerational trauma, see also CAMFT's statement on racial trauma.)
+In families in which a parent is a trauma survivor, research based on feminist therapy theory suggests that girls may be more susceptible to inter-generational trauma.5 (For more on intergenerational trauma, see also CAMFT's statement on racial trauma.)
 Feminist psychotherapists can use therapeutic strategies to help their patients to recognize and understand the negative impacts of internalized sexism in their lives, and specifically in their mental health.

 Misogyny intersects with other mechanisms of oppression and biased ideology; it operates differently on women differently positioned by race, ethnicity, class, age, ability, sexual orientation and gender identity, and so forth.
 The feminist theorist Moya Bailey coined the term “misogynoir” to describe the anti-black racist misogyny that characterizes Black women’s distinctive experiences.6 For example, the well-documented medical mistreatment of Black women that has resulted in alarmingly and disproportionately high Black maternal mortality rates can be understood, in part, as a case of misogynoir in practice.

-Women have had to face higher social stressors that impact their mental health because of their unequal role in society.
+Social stressors affecting women’s mental health Women have had to face higher social stressors that impact their mental health because of their unequal role in society.
 A voluminous research literature on mental health has shown that symptoms of depression and anxiety, psychiatric disorders, and psychological distress are more prevalent among women than men.
 7 One in five women in the United States has a mental health problem such as depression, post-traumatic stress disorder (PTSD), or an eating disorder.
 When trying to explain these patterns of mental health disorders in women, multidimensional poverty8 and isolation are associated with poor mental health outcomes in numerous research findings.
 9

 The unequal distribution of unpaid work has caused women to be exposed to high-level stress situations.
 Women spend a disproportionate amount of time carrying out care and domestic activities than men.
 Studies have estimated that women carry out three-quarters of the world’s unpaid work.10 The lack of time for leisure, self-care, and socializing can ultimately lead to physical and emotional distress, depression and anxiety.
 11 For women in the labor force, the unequal distribution of unpaid domestic work imposes a double burden.
 Studies have found that household stress seems to affect women more than men, and women’s disproportionate share of housework has contributed to sex differences in depression.
 12 Overall, the research shows a link between more unpaid work hours and a higher depression for women than men.